Date

 • remember

-• translate: what they hear (instructions) into actions; thoughts and feelings into words; reading into speaking.
+• translate what they hear (instructions) into actions; thoughts and feelings into words; reading into speaking.

 Planning and completing tasks

+Executive functioning is the ability to plan and complete a task.
 Students with FASD may need support to maintain or shift attention, organise, plan, process and memorise information, and understand consequences.

 Cognitive fatigue